lukasdula/lab-02-GNS3-internal-apache-server/README.md

 ## Author's Note

-This lab was about setting up an Apache2 server and showing how it works in a network.
-It was great to see the clients successfully load the custom page from the server after replacing the default Apache page.
-I also used tcpdump to watch HTTP traffic flow, which helped me better understand network communication.
+This lab shows how to set up an Apache2 server and demonstrate its functions in a network.
+It is great to see the clients successfully load the custom page from the server after replacing the default Apache page.
+I also use tcpdump to watch HTTP traffic flow, which helps me better understand network communication.

-Combining SSH, IP configuration, and Apache testing made this lab feel like a small but complete environment, and it showed how different services work together in practice.
+Combining SSH, IP configuration, and Apache testing makes this lab feel like a small but complete environment, and it shows how different services work together in practice.

 ---